 People with obstructive sleep apnoea (OSA) experience repetitive episodes of partial or complete closure of the upper-airway during sleep.
 Abnormal relaxation of respiratory muscles causes sufferers to snore, and to sometimes wake up gasping or choking.

 While many people with OSA don’t realise their sleep has been disturbed, the condition causes excessive daytime fatigue and poor concentration.

 When the respiratory muscles relax during sleep in OSA, soft tissues in the back of the throat collapse and block the upper airway.
-This leads to partial reductions (hypopneas) and complete pauses (apneas) in breathing lasting 10 seconds or more.
+This leads to partial reductions (hypopneas) and complete pauses (apnoeas) in breathing lasting 10 seconds or more.
 Sleep clinicians measure the severity of OSA using the Apnoea Hypopnea Index (AHI) and oxygen desaturation levels.
 The AHI is the number of apnoeas or hypopnoeas recorded during the study per hour of sleep.
 It is generally expressed as the number of events per hour.
 Based on the AHI, the severity of OSA is classified as follows:

-- Moderate: between 15 and 30 AHI per hour.
+- moderate: between 15 and 30 AHI per hour

-- Severe: more than 30 AHI per hour.
+- severe: more than 30 AHI per hour.

-Effect of aviation on condition
+The effect of aviation on the condition

 OSA sufferers may find their condition worsens during aviation due to: